 Here are the best things to do on Martha’s Vineyard with kids.

-1. Ride a bike.
-There are safe bike paths all over the island keeping with the low key environment life.
+You could ride a bike along one of the many safe bike paths all over the island, keeping with the low key environment life.
 Bring your own or rent a bike and take off along the flat bike path which runs along Beach Road, a perfect ride for little ones.
 Sengekontacket Pond on one side, the beach on the other, stuff a towel in your bike basket and stop and take a swim in the calm waters of the sound.

-Taking a car on the ferry allows for a drive out to Wasque Point, a seven mile barrier beach.
+Taking a car on the ferry allows for a drive out to Wasque Point, a seven-mile barrier beach.
 Here you can explore on your own, take a guided tour by kayak or relax.
 These are some of the most beautiful beaches and marshes with a never ending sky.
 This surf can be high, though the sand is perfect for magical sandcastles.

-8. Visit the Aquinnah cliffs and learn about the first Vineyard settlers, the Wampanoag American Indians.
+Visit the Aquinnah Cliffs and learn about the first Vineyard settlers, the Wampanoag American Indians.
 This area can get crowded with tourists as the day goes on, though there’s no better view of the island and ocean than from the top of these red clay cliffs.
 For a special treat arrive early and have blueberry pancakes on the deck of the Aquinnah Shop restaurant perched on the top of the cliffs.

-9. Not to be missed is a sunset picnic on the beach in the fishing village of Menemsha.
+Not to be missed is a sunset picnic on the beach in the fishing village of Menemsha.
 Looking west out to sea as dusk turns into night the sky lights up in brilliant colors.
 Bring your own basket or take out from one of the local restaurants.